pfeif/dynamic_dncs/README.md

 be updated with Namecheap.

 To edit your cron configuration file, execute `crontab -e` in the command line.
-[crontab.guru][crontab] might be helpful with finding the right configuration for you, but my crontab file probablys look something like this right now:
+[crontab.guru][crontab] and my [cron template][cron-template] might be helpful with finding the right configuration for you, but my crontab file probably looks something like this right now:

 #### Using local Python installation